UlieS/Pipeline/README.md

 Examples where threshold is easy to find.

-Instead, I applied [Scikit's implementation of the Otsu's method](https://www.scipy-lectures.org/packages/scikit-image/index.html#binary-segmentation-foreground-background) for finding a threshold for binary segmentation of the image.
+I applied [Scikit's implementation of the Otsu's method](https://www.scipy-lectures.org/packages/scikit-image/index.html#binary-segmentation-foreground-background) for finding a threshold for binary segmentation of the image.
 Otsu's method searches for the threshold that minimizes the intra-class variance of the foreground and background.
 Since in this case I was given the o-contours and want to retrieve only the i-contours, it is possible to consider merely the inside of the o-contours and not the full image.
 Therefore, I tried Otsu's method on the intensities of the entire image and on the pixel data within the o-contours only.
 I plotted the histogram with both thresholds and the outcome of using these thresholds to segment the image into foreground and background.
 Evidently, the plots show better results for the second threshold based only on the partial pixel intensities.
 ![](plots/Phase2_plots/otsu_segmentation1.png)
 ![](plots/Phase2_plots/otsu_segmentation2.png)